SleevesUpAU/CodingTests/ToDo API/README.md

 We're not just looking for any old solution that would solve the problem.
 We're looking for:

-* production quality code
+* Production quality code
-* good Object Oriented or functional practices
+* Good Object Oriented or functional practices
-* a solid testing approach
+* A solid testing approach
-* well thought out naming
+* Well thought out naming
-* solid error handling
+* Solid error handling
-* extensibility/maintainability
+* Extensibility/maintainability
-* good design
+* Good design
-* separation of concerns
+* Separation of concerns
-* sensible breakdown of code into files/modules
+* Sensible breakdown of code into files/modules
-* use of best practices
+* Use of best practices
-* appropriate use of tools/frameworks
+* Appropriate use of tools/frameworks

 Basically treat the coding test as if it's part of a larger problem.